TranslatorSRI/CQS/README.md

 4. Facilitates consistent specification and implementation of inference rules, by providing a centralized and transparent place to define, align, and collaborate on inference rules

-### How to Submit a New Template and into the Translator Pipeline
+### How to Submit a New Template and Enter it into the Translator Pipeline

 *See README in "templates" directory*